At Valley Presbyterian Hospital, we understand each patient's needs

 During the Night assistance.
-Please use the call light to alert the nurse if you need to

-Valley Presbyterian Hospital is committed to patient and family focused care.
+Please use the call light to alert the nurse if you need to Valley Presbyterian Hospital is committed to patient and family focused care.
 With nurse approval, one adult family member per patient is permitted to stay the night to promote care and healing.
 Please talk with your nurse to make arrangements.
 If you are in our

-Little Treasures Maternity unit, our family birthing suites offer the comforts of home, including a sleeper chair so your spouse or family member can stay with you.
+Maternity Services unit, our family birthing suites offer the comforts of home, including a sleeper chair so your spouse or family member can stay with you.